jacobc046/GratefulDiabetic/README.md

-# Grateful Diabetic
+# Gratefully Diabetic

-**Grateful Diabetic** is an iOS app designed to promote holistic wellness by allowing users to journal their thoughts, track their favorite recipes, and explore a variety of diabetic-friendly recipes.
+**Gratefully Diabetic** is an iOS app designed to promote holistic wellness by allowing users to journal their thoughts, track their favorite recipes, and explore a variety of diabetic-friendly recipes.
 The app integrates a RESTful API for recipe downloads, provides a weekly wellness newsletter, and supports easy journal and recipe sharing via iMessage.
 Built with **Swift** and **SwiftUI**, the app ensures a seamless and persistent user experience with local storage.

 ## Features